TheTrueBark/TyranidScreeps2.0/docs/hivemind.md

   monitors controller containers and construction sites.
 When no creeps remain the queue is purged and a bootstrap worker is scheduled so the colony can recover.
  - **demand** – Tracks energy deliveries.
-When average rates fall below acceptable thresholds the module queues an additional hauler for the affected colony.
+When the combined `demandRate` for requesters exceeds the current `supplyRate` the Hive automatically queues enough haulers to close the gap.
 Delivery statistics are stored per-room under `Memory.demand.rooms` along with aggregate `totals` for outstanding demand and current delivery supply.
 Each requester and deliverer tracks the last energy amount and time for deliveries so average energy-per-tick rates can be calculated.
-These averages are stored per-room and globally under `Memory.demand.globalTotals` (`demandRate` and `supplyRate`).
 Early game miners and bootstrap workers count as deliverers so the Hive can spawn haulers before dedicated carriers exist.
+Stale entries for deceased creeps are purged automatically before calculations run and hauler spawns are throttled to avoid spam.
 The module migrates legacy flat layouts automatically.
 It only runs when flagged by a completed delivery but maintains these totals every tick so other systems can react without recalculating.
   Modules can be added later for building, defense or expansion logic.
   The HiveMind also orders basic infrastructure:
   - Containers are planned as soon as the room is claimed (RCL1).